prabhat706/README.md/README.md

 ## *"You can ask to me about!*
 - Front-end development using *React.js*
-- Backend development using *Node.js & Express J*
+- Backend development using *Node.js & Express Js*
 - Solving Data structure and algorithm questions in *CPP*